jameswritescode/notificate/README.md

-# Howell::Rails
+# Notificate

-TODO: Write a gem description
+Send notifications to a configured endpoint in ruby applications.

 ## Installation